-Intrepid explorer Charlie Walker spoke to Phoenix Academy about his round-the-world cycling tour
+Intrepid explorer Charlie Walker Shared his round-the-world cycling tour Experiences

 Charlie Walker spoke to Phoenix Academy’s year 10 pupils about his recent adventures cycling around the world.

 Charlie Walker has written for the Guardian, has his own website, and has recently published a book about his journeys, Through sand & Snow, which is available through Amazon and other leading retailers.
 Five signed copies of these books were given to Phoenix Academy for pupils to read and enjoy.
 When talking about Through sand & Snow, Walker told me his book “covers the long journey from Britain, and is about growing up and finding a purpose in life.”